agenciafactoriai/freelance-lead-bot/README.md

 # Workana Bot – Automated Lead Detection & Notification

+## 💼 Business Overview

+Many professionals and agencies miss valuable opportunities on Workana due to manual monitoring, delayed responses, or lack of structured lead management.

+This system automates the entire process:
+- Detects new projects in real time
+- Filters only relevant opportunities
+- Centralizes leads in one place
+- Notifies instantly through preferred channels

+The result: **faster response times, better lead visibility, and higher conversion potential**.

 End-to-end automation system for detecting new opportunities on Workana and securely distributing them across multiple channels using n8n.

 ## 🚀 What it does